4site-interactive-studios/engrid-template/README-GETTING-STARTED.md

 `git branch -M main`

-The next command you need to run will the URL for your Github repository you just created.
-ABC is used below as a stand in for the account under which the repository was created (e.g `github.com:/your-account-name/engrid-XYZ.git`).
+For the next command you need to the URL for your Github repository created.
+ABC is used below as a stand in for the GitHub account name under which the repository was created (e.g `github.com:/your-account-name/engrid-XYZ.git`).

 `git remote add origin gig@github.com:ABC/engrid-XYZ.git`